 2. The G7 Foreign Ministers issued a statement on Strengthening Anticipatory Action in Humanitarian Assistance explicitly that “We furthermore welcome and support the UN Secretary-General’s target to have within the next five years, everyone on Earth protected by early warning systems against increasingly extreme weather and climate change”.

-3. On this basis, the Executive Council, in its Resolution 3 (EC-75) – UN Early Warnings/Adaptation Initiative, requested the Services Commission, in consultation with other WMO bodies and with the support of the Secretariat, to develop an initial action plan to respond to [JAPAN] the UN Early Warning/Climate Adaptation Initiative.
+3. On this basis, the Executive Council, in its Resolution 3 (EC-75) – UN Early Warnings/Adaptation Initiative, requested the Services Commission, in consultation with other WMO bodies and with the support of the Secretariat, to develop an initial action plan to respond to the UN Early Warning/Climate Adaptation Initiative.

 4. The fundamental role of National Meteorological and Hydrological Services (NMHSs) as the official and authoritative providers of early warnings for hydrometeorological hazards should be emphasized as well as the unique coordination role played by WMO in this regard and also for related environmental hazards in the context of the United Nations system.